-- on a path connecting two cards already on the game board, or - son the open end of a path (i.e., the path that connects a path card to the unused area of the game
+Son the open end of a path (i.e., the path that connects a path card to the unused area of the game board)

 Whenever your dwarf moves past a trap, you immediately lose one card from your hand.
 The player on your left picks a card from your hand and puts it onto the discard pile, face down, without looking at it.
 You may not replace lost cards, so you must play with one card less for the rest of the round.